thiagoamendola/godot-color-lut-shader/README.md

 ### Screenshot Plugin

-To assist in the creation of the LUTs, the **screenshot plugin** enables taking screenshots while playing the project and preparing it for color correction in an external tool by placing an identity LUT in the top left corner of the generated image.
+To assist in the creation of the LUTs, the **screenshot plugin** enables taking screenshots while playing the project and preparing it for color correction in an external image editor (such as [Krita](https://krita.org/en/)) by placing an identity LUT in the top left corner of the generated image.

 #### How to install